Bee Packages a Start for Beginners

 When to Feed Package Bees

 The bees are arriving in their new home with no resources.
-Most hives will benefit from feeding until the colony is established.
-In some regions, feeding package bees is mandatory for growth.
+New hives will benefit from feeding until the colony is established.
+In some regions, feeding a package of bees is necessary for several months.

 - lighting smoker 1:08

 You do not need a smoker when installing a package.
 I was lighting my smoker because I took some frames of brood from a very strong colony.
 This gives my new package a boost.

 Once your bees are installed in the hive and fed, it is time to leave them for a while.
 Over the next 3 – 5 days, the queen is released and hopefully accepted by the hive.